dsmsuite/dsmsuite.github.io/user_guide.md

 See [downloads](downloads)

-# Using the DSM Suite
+# Analyzing Code

-The following steps are required to be able to view dependencies in the DSM viewer.
+The following steps are required to be able to analyze code dependencies.

 1. Analyze the code with a suitable analyzer.
 Export the result to a DSI file.
 2. Optionally transform the model using the transformer.
 Export the result to a DSI file.
 3. Build the DSM file.
-4. Open the DSM file to show it in the viewer.
+This file can be opened in the viewer.

 ## Step 1: Perform dependency analysis